 The sea lions that lounge on seemingly every available sunny spot in the Galapagos Islands, from benches to stairways, can appear quite comical.
-However, do not be deceived by this lazy display – male Galapagos sea lions are territorial and fight viciously to defend their territory.
+However, do not be deceived by this lazy display of these Galapagos animals– male Galapagos sea lions are territorial and fight viciously to defend their territory.
 This aggression is so extreme that those males without land are forced to distance themselves from the territories of other males and form what is known by Galapagos locals as ‘bachelor colonies.’

 Galapagos sea lions live in colonies ranging from 5 to 30 females, in addition to their young.
 These groups are dominated by one alpha male and referred to as harems.
 However, these groups are not true harems because the females are allowed to come and go as they please, even wandering into other territories.
 This perhaps contributes to the aggressive nature of the bulls.
 The bull, growing up to 7 feet long and weighing up to 800 pounds, is an enormous creature and can be a fearsome sight.

 Males are not so enormous for the sake of being big.
 Sea lion males work extremely hard to protect their harem and prevent other males from mating with their ladies.
 In fact, male Galapagos sea lions spend the vast majority of their time swimming from border to border defending their territory, and they will persistently reject any attempt by a passing male to seek fortune by forming a new harem.
 This effort to protect their land is so extreme that the males do not eat throughout their entire reign.